If there is a rope in your path and you perceive it as a snake, fear-based thinking will follow.

 And…if you have that strength, yes, that is the ideal.
 (I think it is.
 I haven’t gotten there yet, so I’m not sure.)

-But I believe it is also OK to think about how you might be perceived.
+But I believe it’s also OK to think about how you might be perceived.
 To shift your tone or your topic depending on the people you’re with.

 But for your own happiness, remember there is a limit.
 Don’t let too much distance get between the self you’re wearing and who you truly are.

-Within the journey toward knowing yourself, it’s important for you to know when you’ve reached and are about to cross this line.
+Within the journey toward knowing yourself, it’s important for you to know what that limit is.
 It’ll be different for all of us, but if we have some self-awareness we can know when we’re working too hard for others and not giving ourselves enough freedom to just be.

 There’s always another side and another layer to an action.
 Words we say are heard differently by each person who hears them.
 There are no definitive stories.
 In trying to control how people see me it’s all too easy for me to get tripped up..